DENA DAVIDA, M.A., C.M.A., Ph.D.

 UNIVERSITY TEACHING (CHARGÉE DE COURS) FROM 1979 TO THE PRESENT

 • “Esthétique chorégraphie contemporaine”, “Danse et Société”, “Dynamique du mouvement”, “Improvisation en danse”, “Mouvement expressif”, “Atelier d’exploration en danse”, “Didactique de la danse à l’élémentaire”,”La danse au primaire”.
 Theory and practice courses taught on a regular basis at the Université du Québec à Montréal, in the Theatre and Dance Departments from 1985 to 2010.

 • “Mouvement expressif I, II et III” et “Travaux dirigés: langage de la danse” Courses taught at the Université de Sherbrooke at the Faculté d’éducation under the certificate and diploma program from 1985 to 1996, and the diploma program in teaching from 1996 to 2003.

 • “La danse à l’élémentaire” Course taught at the Université de Montréal, section on the proficiency of masters, 1981.

 • “Danse II” Course taught at the Université de Montréal for the Department of Physical Education, 1981.

 • “Whose Authenticity?: ‘Getting real’ in everyday life with dance researchers, anthropologists, curators, choreographers and dancers”, paper presented at the CORD/SDHS annual conference in California, November 6, 2016.

-• “Engaging Contemporary Curators”, keynote paper presented at the second SPARC Symposium, October 27, 2016.
+• “Engaging Contemporary Curators,” keynote panel paper presented at the second SPARC Performing Arts Symposium on regional arts developments in Canada, October 27-31, 2016.

-• “Dance’s Health in a Globalizing, Postmodern World,” presented at the annual conference of Healthy Dancer Canada, Québec City, October 4, 2015.
+• “Dancers’ Health in a Globalizing, Postmodern World,” presented at the annual conference of Healthy Dancer Canada, Québec City, October 4, 2015.

 • Co-founder and co-organizer for “Envisioning the Practice: International symposium on performing arts curation”, in Montréal, sponsored by the Arts Faculty of the University of Québec in Montréal, April 10-13, 2014.
 Book project undertaken following the online publication of the proceedings.